-CST 7910, Advanced Research, is designed to help comparative studies PhD students prepare a proposal for their dissertations and to acquaint them with the academic labor involved in writing a doctoral dissertation.
-This is an S/U course, and may be taken for variable credit.
+CST 7910: Advanced Research and Study, is designed to help comparative studies PhD students prepare a proposal for their dissertations and to acquaint them with the academic labor involved in writing a doctoral dissertation.
+This is an S/U course which may be repeated, and may be taken for variable credit.
+This course does not count to fulfill the requirements for the Ph.D. in Comparative Studies.